Woven fabric: Early civilization

-First improvements in the process
+Process improvements

 The first step in the right direction to making woven fabric easier is a spindle and a distaff.
-The first recorded example of the distaff was in England.
-The distaff was created by Anthony Bonvoise around the time of Henry VIII's reign.
-It led to the creation of Coxal cloths.
-On the other hand there were records of items similar to the spindle and distaff.
-It was said there were stone records from Solomom, Homer and Herdotus alluding to the two items.
 The spindle includes a round stick of wood and then at the end has a notch for the yarn to catch.
 The distaff is where the material is spun around upon a longer stick.
 The two would twist loose fibers into yarn but in a completely different and more complex manner.

-In the 14th century in Europe a wheel was mounted and placed on top of the frame to make it easier.
-It was thought that it would make the process easier as a woman could place a seat by the wheel.
+There are early records of items similar to the spindle and distaff.
+It was said there were stone records from Solomon, Homer and Herodotus alluding to the two items.
+The first recorded example of the distaff was in England, created by Anthony Bonvoise around the time of Henry VIII's reign; it led to the creation of Coxal cloths.
+In the 14th century in Europe a wheel was mounted and placed on top of the frame to make it, as a woman could place a seat by the wheel.
 The idea came to be in 1533 by a citizen from Brunswick.
-Slowly the new and improved invention spread across England and every woman could easily make her own woven fabric.

-Woven fabric in a factory system
+Factory production

 The thing that pushed for the fastest spread of woven fabric was factories.
 One of the first official factories was a business known as “Jack of Newbury”.
 The owner, John Winchcombe, would create clothes for Henry VIII and his wife Catherine.
 Looms of fabric were created in his Newbury home, and so began the birth of Woven Fabric factories.
 Over time, factories would be altered forever changing the future of woven fabric.